• Menu

 Generally, we don't recommend this method since it relies on introducing a slug or a large amount of chlorine (usually powdered bleach or tablets) into one section of the pipeline and hoping that this concentrated dose will properly sanitize the downstream sections.

 This method is unreliable and does not introduce a consistent, evenly distributed chlorine residual of 50 to 200 ppm throughout the system.
 It allows diluted water with varying residual levels of chlorine to flush through the system.
-It can also create very high corrosive chlorine levels (over 500 ppm), damaging fixtures, and corrode copper and stainless steel.
+It can also create very high corrosive chlorine levels (over 500 ppm), damaging fixtures, and corroding copper and stainless steel.

-Shock Chlorination Procedure by High-Pressure Metering Pump Injection:
+Shock Chlorination Procedure by High-Pressure Metering Pump Injection

 Professional water treatment specialists and distribution system operators typically use this chlorination method to Sanitize Pipes and chlorinate water lines.